 Try to stay active.
 Physical activity helps to lift your mood.

 Arrange your room.
 Create a space for yourself that's more familiar and comfortable.

 Involve yourself in day-to-day activities for international students.
 Even though you might be unfamiliar with certain aspects of Australian culture, over-time, you'll build confidence in your ability to respond to new situations.

 Make connections with local students.
 It will help you to learn more about what life is like in Australia.
 You can also be a part of societies and clubs that cater to your interests.

 Seek help and support when needed.

-To deal with cultural differences, students should welcome changes with a broad mind and learn from their experiences.
-This way, you’ll respect other cultures and learn to develop a form of sensitivity towards them, making your time away from home more meaningful and enjoyable.
+Students should welcome changes with a broad mind to deal with cultural differences and learn from their experiences.
+This way, you'll respect other cultures and learn to develop a form of sensitivity towards them, making your time away from home more meaningful and enjoyable.